mwunsch/mwunsch.github.io/tinyletter/_posts/2015-11-06-overtone_week.md

 [code painting](http://blog.fogus.me/2015/02/16/code-painting/) and I think that kind of work is invaluable.
 It's also a great way to reinforce *the streak*.
-I tend to get hung up on some kind of large, grandious idea of a project.
+I tend to get hung up on some kind of large, grandiose idea of a project.
 I freeze there when I should be embarking on learning and exploration phases.

 ## sonic-sketches: [cb161a3acd950a7582e57ffaf857a79569ca033a][mousedrums]